fxlin/uva-os-main/docs/vm/vmware.md

 ![Screenshot 2025-01-30 at 7 28 07 PM](https://github.com/user-attachments/assets/55dba7f0-8ad8-4ea2-ad47-5718c1d6f250)

-After that, do `sudo dmesg` from the VM.
-Reference output below:
+After that, do `sudo dmesg` from the VM terminal.
+Look for things like:

 ![alt text](<usb serial dmsg.jpg>)

+Here, the messages show that the USB-serial adapter is recognized as `/dev/ttyUSB0`.

 ### Configure minicom via its config file (already done for VM users)